PUREFORM

 3. Betfair Bookmaker or Punter Options

-The third difference is the ability to wager for or against any particular runner or combination thereof.
-Again, most people that have used Betfair are already aware of this difference and this is of course one of the major benefits of using Betfair – you can either play punter, bookie or a combination of both.
-Versatility with a capital B (for Betfair).
+Again, most people that have used Betfair are already aware of this difference and this is one of the major benefits of using Betfair – you can either play punter, bookie or a combination of both.

 4. Betfair Mode of Market